Insality/druid/api/components/base/drag_api.md

 drag:set_drag_cursors(is_enabled)
 ```

-Enable or disable drag cursor styles (requires defos).
-Hover is created only when enabled.
+Enable or disable drag cursor styles.
+No-op without defos.
+Hover is created on first enable.

 - **Parameters:**
 	- `is_enabled` *(boolean)*: True if Drag cursors are enabled